 THE ATTEMPTS TO INTEGRATE the mental health professions, and clinical psychology in particular, with Christianity have been long spearheaded by the Protestants, and attempted as of late by the Catholics.
-These attempts have failed.
-They have failed because such an integration is not possible while preserving an authentic Christian understanding of the nature, or anthropology, of the human person.
-Indeed, these attempts at so-called "Christian integration" of the mental health professions are rather a subsuming and denaturing of Christian principles unto a dominant mental health paradigm.
-Indeed, this Christian integration with the mental health professions has resulted in a primary manifestation of today's phenomenon of a compromised, attenuated, and secularized Christianity.
+These attempts have only resulted in Christians plummeting into the unbridgeable chasm between authentic Christian spirituality and the mental health health conceptualization.
+For this bridging or integration is impossible if an authentic Christian understanding of the nature, or anthropology, of the human person is preserved.
+Indeed, attempts at so-called "Christian integration" of the mental health professions only result in the subsuming and denaturing of Christian principles unto the dominant mental health paradigm.
+Furthermore, the attempted Christian integration with the mental health professions has been a major, even the major, catalyst for today's phenomenon of a compromised, attenuated, and secularized Christianity.

 The mental health paradigm is a false one.
 As the terms "mental" and "behavioral" health indicates, the mental or behavioral health field has reduced that which is considered essential human well-being down to a person's mere mentation and behaviors.
 But it is not the thoughts or actions of a person that are the sole or even essential concern.
 Rather it is the heart or soul from which they emanate.
 But the mental health professions have either nothing to say of this soul; or, if they do, it is diametrically opposed to a true understanding of the Christian understanding.
 From Freud on, what the mental health field has sought to heal is the ego, that is, the pride and self-love of a person.
 But this pride and self-love is considered in traditional Christian spirituality an impeding disfigurement of the soul to be purged in the process of sanctification.